GoogleCloudPlatform/cymbal-superstore/README.md

 Open BigQuery in the Cloud Console.
 On the left side, click the `cymbalsales` dataset, and below that, the `cymbalsalestable`.
 Open a new Query window.

-On the top right of the query window, you should see a Duet AI icon (blue magic wand).
+On the top right of the query window, you should see a Gemini AI icon (blue magic wand).
 Click it to ensure that SQL Code Completion is selected:

 <p align="left">
 <img src="assets/demo-select-bq-duet.png" width="400" style="padding: 30px;" alt="Cymbal Superstore" />